QuickSwap/megapool/README.md

-# contracts-starter
+# megapool contract
-Template for starting smart contract repos
+Staking a single token for multiple reward tokens.